 Audiences hold influencers in high regard and return time and time again for new experiences.
 Followers expect content to be delivered in a specific way.
 For example, influencers each have a unique tone of voice, imagery and style.
 Audiences are quick to recognize when content is in the brand’s voice, not the influencers.
 Social media influencers have often invested years into curating their audience.
 This audience is primarily what brands are paying to access.

-When marketing teams develop influencer campaigns, they can fall victim to controlling the message, simply because it’s the same way they manage traditional media campaigns.
+When marketing teams develop influencer campaigns, they can fall victim to controlling the message (brand control), simply because it’s the same way they manage traditional media campaigns.
 By providing a set of guardrails for influencers, brands empower influencers the freedom to be themselves.
-The brand guardrails most helpful to guide content creation include:
+Releasing brand control, brand guardrails that are most helpful to guide content creation include:

 - Brand guidelines